Sakura Square: Bust of Governor Carr

 Denver's Japanese-American community installed the bust of former Colorado Governor Ralph Lawrence Carr as a tribute to his support of Japanese Americans during the period of their internment.
-At the time, Governor Carr was the only elected official in the United States to publicly apologize to the Japanese Americans for their internment, which many argue cost him the 1942 election to the U.S. Senate, but won him the gratitude of the community, and Japanese Americans everywhere.
+At the time, Governor Carr was the only elected official in the United States to publicly apologize to the Japanese Americans for their internment.

-The Annual Cherry Blossom Festival
+Cherry Blossom Festival

-Denver's annual Cherry Blossom Festival takes place in late June in and around Sakura Square and the Tri-State/Denver Buddhist Temple.
-During the celebration, many traditional Japanese practices are celebrated, such as the Japanese tea ceremony and ikebana (flower arrangement).
-During the festival, many food stands offering Japanese cuisine line the street, along with various vendor booths, community information tables, and a live music stage.
-In the evening, a traditional bon odori dance is held on the street, with many participants dressing in yukata or other traditional Japanese attire.
+The annual Denver Cherry Blossom Festival takes place in late June in and around Sakura Square and the Tri-State/Denver Buddhist Temple.
+Since it was first held in 1973, the festival celebrates the Japanese heritage and culture through live entertainment, food and drink, vendor marketplace, and informative exhibits and demonstrations.
+During the celebration, many traditional Japanese practices are celebrated, such as Min'yō dances, martial arts demonstrations, and ikebana (flower arrangement).
+The Japanese-themed marketplace brings vendors from across Colorado and the United States selling jewelry, anime-themed merchandise, pottery, fine art, apparel and more.
+Delicious traditional foods and snacks can be found throughout the weekend festival.
+The Denver Cherry Blossom Festival is the largest fundraiser for the operations and programs of both the Tri-State/Denver Buddhist Temple and Sakura Foundation.